josht13/cse476-final-agent/README.md

 For each question, the model is asked to “think step by step” and end with Final Answer: <…>.
-This gives me the reasoning trace (internal), which I later clean up so only the final answer goes to the grader.
+This gives me the reasoning trace.

 2. Universal Self-Consistency (USC)